vectordotdev/vector/docs/specs/target.md

     * Vector's configuration directory SHOULD be read restricted to Vector's service account.
   * Vector's runtime
-    * Vector MUST be run under an unprivileged, deciated service account by default.
+    * Vector SHOULD be run under an unprivileged, deciated service account by default.
     * Vector's service account SHOULD NOT have the ability to overwrite Vector's binary or configuration files.
 The only directory the Vector service